ADD-ONS / ANTICOAGULANT THERAPY

 - idarucizumab is a fragment of a humanized monoclonal antibody that acts as a specific reversal agent for dabigatran

-- it binds tightly to dabigatran and its acyl glucuronide metabolites and forms a complex with it, thereby immediately stopping the anticoagulant effect of dabigatran
+- it binds tightly to dabigatran and its acyl glucuronide metabolites and forms a complex with it, thereby immediately halting the anticoagulant effect of dabigatran

-- dabigatran has a 300 times higher affinity for idarucizumab than for thrombin
+- dabigatran has a 300-fold higher affinity for idarucizumab than for thrombin

-- allows a bolus IV administration with rapid onset of action
+- administered as an IV bolus with rapid onset of action

-- allows fast restart of anticoagulant therapy (24h after administration)
+- allows rapid resumption of anticoagulant therapy (24h after administration)

 - several pathways contribute to antibody metabolism – all involve the biodegradation of antibodies into smaller molecules, which are then reabsorbed and incorporated into the general protein synthesis